This is the same information that is in your child's agenda:

 There is a reasonable connection between proper dress, grooming, and maintenance of school discipline.
 Students should come to school prepared to work successfully.
 Dress should be comfortable, but appropriate for school.
 Students that are well groomed feel better about themselves.
 Students that come dressed for play are not likely to take schoolwork as seriously as they should.
 General dress code guidelines include:

-- Students will not wear hats in school.
+- Students are not to wear hats in school.

 - Pants must be at waist level and belted.